South Beach (Singapore)

 South Beach is a commercial and residential complex located on Beach Road in the Downtown Core of Singapore.
 It is composed of a hotel tower managed by JW Marriott Hotels, an office tower, shops and residences.
 The project includes the restoration of four conservation buildings – the former Non-Commissioned Officers' Club building and part of the former Beach Road Camp.
 It is accessible from Esplanade MRT station.

 The complex was designed by Foster + Partners and completed in 2016.

 History

 Site history

-The four conservation buildings comprises three 1930s army blocks (Blocks 1, 9 and 14) and the former NCO Club built in 1952.
+The four conservation buildings comprise three 1930s army blocks (Blocks 1, 9 and 14) and the former NCO Club built in 1952.
 The old concrete buildings were given conservation status in 2002 due to their rich historical and architectural significance.
 The Beach Road camp was the venue for the first National Service enlistment in 1967.
 The former NCO Club was originally designed as the headquarters of the Navy, Army and Air Force Institutes in Singapore, and had a swimming pool.
 The army blocks are in Art Deco style known for elegant, functional features, while the club is a hybrid of that and what came in the 1950s, called Modern architecture.